jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/feature-store-quick-start-guide.md

 This code snippet instructs the JFrog ML platform how to access the CSV file, locate its path, and correctly read its content.

-If CSV files do not cover your use case, please refer to other [Data Sources](/docs/data-sources "Data Sources") and then continue with this guide for the next steps.
+If CSV files do not cover your use case, please refer to other <Anchor label="Data Sources" title="Data Sources" href="/docs/data-sources">Data Sources</Anchor> and then continue with this guide for the next steps.

 <Callout icon="📘" theme="info">
   **Note**

   The `date_created_column` tells JFrog ML which column to use as a timestamp when filtering through data later on.
 This column is mandatory to contain the date or datetime type in the file or table registered as a Data Source and should be monotonically increasing.
 Learn more about SCD Type 2.
 </Callout>

 <Callout icon="❗️" theme="error">
   **Important**

   Default timestamp format for `date_created_column` in CSV files should be `yyyy-MM-dd'T'HH:mm:ss`, optionally with `[.SSS][XXX]`.
 For example `2020-01-01T00:00:00`.
 </Callout>

 Before proceeding to the next step, ensure you have the necessary data manipulation library installed: install a version of